DiegelD/CarND-Path-Planning-Project/README.md

 ## 4) Trajectory Planner
 A trajectory is not just a curve the car can follow, but also a time sequence in which we say how fast the car should go.
 In finding trajectories are many imported things out to watch for.
-The most imported on is **"don`t crash"**.
-But also passenger comfort, the lateral and longitudinal acceleration and jerk is imported.
+The most imported one is **"don`t crash"**.
+But also passenger comfort, the lateral and longitudinal acceleration and jerk is important.
 So the challenge here is to make it as smooth and elegant as possible.

 The biggest challenge is to find a feasible path as sequence of movements in the configuration space. ( The space defines all the possible configurations, in 3D this is x,y, theta.)
 That moves the car from the actual position, defined by localization and sensors to the end position, desired from the behavior planner